freshfox/ffc-server/README.md

 # ffc-server
-Basic HTTP Server with FFC-Node and some default configs
+Basic HTTP Server with some default configs and a validator